MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

   - **Id** - A unique identifier for the event.
 Allows us to uniquely identify the events that are being received.

+  - **IsExportable** - A field to denote if this event needs further processing by export pipeline.

   - **Level** - denotes the type of event.

   - **Name** - The name of the event.
 Allows us to identify the event that was being sent from the client.